 This law refers to partially transposing the Directive 2002/87/EC.
 Note that as opposed to the mentioned Directive - EUR 6 billion - under the Moldovan law the threshold for the balance sheet total of the smallest financial sector in the group shall be MLD 500 million, approx. EUR 24 million.
-Earlier in 2020 there have been put in place technical standards on calculation of the financial conglomerate's capital and on financial conglomerate's significant transactions and risks reporting.
+In early 2020 technical standards were put in place on calculation of the financial conglomerate's capital and on financial conglomerate's significant transactions and risks reporting.